 Is this card a good one for you?

 The Hilton Honors Business Card earns 12x HH points on Hilton hotel purchases.
-It also earns 6x HH points on a long list of business and travel expenses.
-The business expenses include Gas Stations, Shipping, and Cell Phone Services (purchased directly from a provider).
-The travel expenses include US Restaurants, Airfare (booked directly from airlines), and Car Rentals (booked directly with agencies).
+It also earns 6x HH points on the following business and travel expenses:

 All other purchases earn 3x HH points.
-Each point is worth about 0.5 cents, making this card an OK earner for business expenditures.
+Each point is worth about 0.5 cents, making this card a great earner for common business expenses.

 The Hilton Honors Business card has a sign-up bonus of 125,000 HH points.
 The points can be earned after spending $3,000 in the first 3 months.
 This bonus is close to that of the Hilton Ascend.
 The difference is that the minimum spend threshold is $1,000 higher for the same amount of points.